Logo

 The Verdict

 For a first-time visitor to Southeast Asia wanting the best combination of culture, food, temples, and beach in shoulder season: Thailand in November (cool season beginning, all regions accessible) is the stronger proposition.
-For a visitor who wants to immerse in a specific, deeply different culture, extraordinary landscapes, and a more relaxed pace: Bali in April or September delivers something genuinely unique.
+For a visitor who wants to immerse in a specific, deeply different culture and extraordinary landscapes: Bali in April or September delivers something genuinely unique.

 Shoulder Season Windows